SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-03.md

 `Invalid operation! {piece} does not exist in the collection.`

-Upon receiving the ю command, you need to print all pieces in the collection, sorted by their **name and by the name of their composer in alphabetical order**, in the following format:
+Upon receiving the `Stop` command, you need to print all pieces in the collection, sorted by **their name and by the name of their composer in alphabetical order**, in the following format:

 `{Piece} -> Composer: {composer}, Key: {key}`

 ## Input

 - First, you will receive a single integer - the initial number of pieces in the collection

 - For each piece, you will receive a single line of text containing information about it